USFWS/southeast/site/content/regional-director-honor-awards-2021.md

 But the salamander isn’t the only beneficiary.
 The tracts eventually will be accessible to the public for hunting, birding and other activities.
 Other rare animals are likely on the land too, or may relocate there.
 Those species include the Bachman’s sparrow, worm-eating warbler, red-cockaded woodpecker, gopher tortoise, and southern hognose snake.

-RD Honor Award Recipients:  Chuck Sykes, Patti Powell-McCurdy, Keith Gauldin, Ericha Nix, Doug Deaton, Jeremy Doss, and Drew Nix.
+***RD Honor Award Recipients***:  Chuck Sykes, Patti Powell-McCurdy, Keith Gauldin, Ericha Nix, Doug Deaton, Jeremy Doss, and Drew Nix.

 ### Chuck Sykes, Director, Wildlife and Freshwater Fisheries, the Alabama Department of Conservation and Natural Resources